kauefraga/cpp-colors/README.md

 ## 🤹‍♀️ Usage

+To have access to the cpp-colors features you need to include the file `src/colors.hpp` in your codebase.

-Include the library in your code and then use just the namespaces to output "something" in bold red.
+Example: include the library in your code and then use the namespaces to output "something" in bold red.

 ```cpp
 // Already includes <iostream> and <string>